-- Forming an Event and Classroom Presentation Series to bring diverse speakers into our classrooms and expand the experiences of our students – this will launch in fall 2021, as COVID-19 allows.
+- Forming an Event and Classroom Presentation Series to bring diverse speakers into our classrooms and expand the experiences of our students.

-- Supporting the AWSNA Climate, Equity and Inclusion Survey – involved with the launch, data collection and the understanding and application of the results in late spring 2021.
+- Supporting the AWSNA Climate, Equity and Inclusion Survey – involved with the launch, data collection and the understanding and application of the results.

 - Planning for an RSSAA Diversity Audit, to follow the AWSNA Survey and take up an examination of our school policies and procedures, facilities and culture, with a goal of making necessary changes.